-Brionne Tower, locally known as Donjon de Brionne, lies above the village of the same name, in the Eure department in the Upper Normandy region in France.
+Brionne Tower, locally known as Donjon de Brionne, lies above the village of the same name, in the Eure department in France.

 The town of Brionne already existed in Roman times.
 It was defended by a fortification on a small islet in the river Risle, which flows through the town.
 This older fortification was besieged twice; first in 1047 and then in 1090.
 After that second siege the Lord of Brionne, Robert I de Meulan, built a massive square Norman keep on a hill overlooking the town.
 It was defended by an earthen enclosure and a dry moat from the rest of the plateau.